Comara17/Eat-The-Pizza-Sequel/README.md

-# Eat-The-Pizza_Sequel
+# Eat-The-Pizza
 A full stack application to demonstrate SQL, Express, Node.js, handlebars, html, and css.
-Now with Sequelize!